Views expressed by the host on this program documented to be almost always right 99.6% of the time.

 So a lot of people will pay the penalty.

-After a while, after a certain number of years, that catches up, and pretty soon a penalty costs more than policy.
+After a while, after a certain number of years, that catches up, and pretty soon a penalty costs more than a policy.

-What they're trying to do is scam everybody into accepting the legislation and then having it become the law of the land and then using it.
+What they're trying to do is scam everybody into accepting the legislation and then having it become the law of the land and then using it because it represents total control of every citizen by the federal government.

-cannot make us go out and buy.
+They cannot make us go out and buy.

 If they can do this, they can tell us we can't buy something.

-It can require us to eat broccoli.
+They can require us to eat broccoli.

-It can require us to eat spinach or what have you.
+They can require us to eat spinach or what have you.

 The federal government can't do it.

-The 11th Circuit's upheld that.
+The 11th circuits upheld that.

 So now one of the primary fundraising mechanisms of this law has just been scratched.